ray2g/vcall_biodata/README.md

 ```
 '{your_read}.vcf.gz'
 ```
-> For calculate genotype posteriors:
+> For Analisis of Copy-number recalibrated variantes:
 ```
 '{your_read}.recalibrated_variants_postCGP.vcf.gz'
 ```